mstksg/inCode/copy/entries/singletons-1.md

 [april]: https://blog.jle.im/entry/verified-instances-in-haskell.html

-[^origin]: This series will be based on [a talk][lc] I gave over the summer, and will expand on it eventually.
+[^origin]: This series will be based on [a talk][lc] I gave over the summer, and will expand on it.

 [lc]: http://talks.jle.im/lambdaconf-2017/singletons/